Article I: Name

 Section 13: Assuming Office

-All elected officers assume their duties on the day after the last day of final exams in the current semester.
+All elected officers assume their duties the day after the last day of classes of the semester in which they were elected.
 The time between officer elections and the last day of final exams will serve as an interim period in which the incumbent officer will inform the officer elect of the current program status and offer suggestions for future programs.
 No Brother may hold a particular elected office more than twice.

 Section 14: Vacancies

 Any vacancies among the elected officers must be filled by election as soon as possible.
 A nomination sheet for the vacated position will be posted no less than two days before the election.
 The President may appoint a substitute, subject to the approval of the Executive Committee, until such an election can be held.

 A member of the Executive Committee may be removed for misconduct or failure to perform their duties as outlined in this document.
-The charges must be brought before the Executive Committee and posted on the Chapter bulletin board for a week prior to the meeting at which the removal is approved.
+The charges must be brought before the Executive Committee and posted through Chapter communication for a week prior to the meeting at which the removal is approved.
 The officer is only removed upon a 3/4 approval of Active Brothers present at a Brotherhood meeting.
 ECOM members shall be removed from office should they stop being Active.

 Section 1: Membership